socialitylab/socialitylab.github.io/join/index.md

 * Diversifying evolutionary approaches to studying human behavior and social life
 * Cooperation, including (but not limited to) collective action, common-pool resource problems, partner choice, and bargaining

-**International and/or undocumented students are welcome to apply.**
+### International and/or undocumented students are welcome to apply